Elon Musk defends using prescribed ketamine for ‘negative frame of mind’

 “Tesla is worth about as much as the rest of the car industry combined, from nothing.
 That’s pretty good.
 We had the best-selling car on Earth last year.
 So from investors’ standpoint, if there is something I’m taking, I should keep taking it,” he said.

-Musk added that he had discussed his ketamine use in the past because he thought it could help other people.
+Musk added that he had discussed his use of ketamine, which can be prescribed by doctors to treat depression and pain, in the past because he thought it could help other people.

 The 52-year-old billionaire also discussed meeting former United States President Donald Trump in March, which he said came about after an impromptu visit by the Republican candidate to his friend’s house.